Manhattan Project: Los Alamos

 The idea of locating Project Y at Oak Ridge was considered, but it was decided that it should be in a remote location.
 On Oppenheimer's recommendation, the search for a suitable site was narrowed to the vicinity of Albuquerque, New Mexico, where Oppenheimer owned a ranch.
 On 16 November 1942, Oppenheimer, Groves, Dudley and others toured the vicinity of the Los Alamos Ranch School.
 Oppenheimer expressed a strong preference for the site, citing its natural beauty, which, it was hoped, would inspire those working on the project.
 The engineers were concerned about the poor access road, and whether the water supply would be adequate, but otherwise felt that it was ideal.

 Patterson approved the acquisition of the site on 25 November 1942, authorizing $440,000 for the purchase of pre-calculated 54000 acre, all but 8900 acre of which were already owned by the Federal Government.
 Secretary of Agriculture Claude R. Wickard granted about 45000 acre of United States Forest Service land to the War Department "for so long as the military necessity continues".
 Wartime land purchases eventually came to 49383 acre, but only $414,971 was spent.
 Work commenced in December 1942.
 Groves initially allocated $300,000 for construction, three times Oppenheimer's estimate, but by the time Sundt (Note: M.M.
 Sundt Construction Co., the general contractor and construction company responsible for Los Alamos.) finished on 30 November 1943, over $7 million had been spent.

 During the war, Los Alamos was referred to as "Site Y" or "the Hill".
 Initially it was to have been a military laboratory with Oppenheimer and other researchers commissioned into the Army, but Robert Bacher and Isidor Rabi balked at the idea and convinced Oppenheimer that other scientists would object.
 Conant, Groves, and Oppenheimer then devised a compromise whereby the laboratory was operated by the University of California under contract to the War Department.
-Dorothy McKibbin ran the branch office in Santa Fe, where she met new arrivals and issue them with passes.
+Dorothy McKibbin ran the branch office in Santa Fe, where she met new arrivals and issued them passes.